iredmail/docs/en_US/howto/1-completely.disable.amavisd.clamav.spamassassin.md

 You may want to stop and disable ClamAV service, then remove clamav packages since it's not called by Amavisd or other programs anymore:

+!!! attention

+    On Linux system with systemd support, you can keep the packages but `mask` the clamav service to prevent it started by other applications with command
+    below:

+        # CentOS
+        systemctl mask clamd@amavisd

+        # Debian/Ubuntu
+        systemctl mask clamav-daemon clamav-freshclam

 ```
 # CentOS
 systemctl disable --now clamd@amavisd